Programme

 This session will introduce students to Welldoing, a highly adaptable and personalised approach to study which enables busy students to take greater ownership of how they learn, equipping them with strategies which will save both time and energy.
 From overcoming a fear of the blank page to tackling perfectionism, information overload and managing nerves around presenting, this practical session will help students to move away from an ‘ideal’, one size fits all approach to study.
 Instead, we will explore multiple ways of thinking, learning and working which can be tailored to suit our changing and evolving needs.
 The approach can also be applied to our home and working lives, helping us to not only achieve but to also thrive at University and beyond.

-By Dr Julie King (Centre for Academic English), Coco Nijhoff (Library Services), Hannah Bannister (Student Services); Dr Mike Tennant (Centre for Environmental Policy), Dr Charlotte Sutherell (Department of Chemistry), Professor Jason Riley (Department of Materials), Dr Wayne Mitchell (Department of Immunology and Inflammation)
+By Dr Julie King (Centre for Academic English), Coco Nijhoff (Library Services), Hannah Bannister (Student Services); Dr Mike Tennant (Centre for Environmental Policy), Dr Charlotte Sutherell (Department of Chemistry), Professor Jason Riley (Department of Materials), Dr Wayne Mitchell (Department of Immunology and Inflammation); Dr Tiffany Chiu (CHERS)

-Join staff from various faculties and services as they share their insights on sustainable and effective learning behaviours and tips.
-This session provides staff perspectives on 'learning well' at Imperial, followed by Q&A. It also includes a brief introduction to the Learning Well Project, which explores the link between study strategies and wellbeing.
+Staff from various faculties and services shared their insights on sustainable and effective learning behaviours and tips.
+This session provided staff perspectives on 'learning well' at Imperial, followed by Q&A. It also included a brief introduction to the Learning Well Project, which explores the link between study strategies and wellbeing.

 Theme: What fuels your motivation for sustainable learning?